elixir-lang/elixir-lang.github.com/_posts/2014-08-07-elixir-v0-15-0-released.markdown

 There are also no more planned deprecations nor backward incompatible changes which means it is extremely likely that code that runs on v0.15.0 will run exactly the same on Elixir v1.0.0.

 If you are interested in the specific details for this release, [please check our CHANGELOG](https://github.com/elixir-lang/elixir/blob/v0.15.0/CHANGELOG.md).
-In this post, we will focus on two new features in this release, Logger and Mix aliases, and share some exciting news at the end!
+In this post, we will focus on three new features in this release: Logger, Mix aliases, the fresh Elixir Web Installer for Windows, and share some exciting news at the end!

 ## Logger